TheoSeo93/PythonCrawler/README.md

 So I deployed the python script to Heroku, run by python apscheduler.

-I manipulated the web driver options to make this headless browser that looks like a human browsing website.
+I manipulated the web driver options to make this browser that looks like a human browsing website.
 This file name is automated.py